NYUMedML/DARTS/README.md

 ### More predicitons
 Some sample predictions for [Putamen](https://github.com/NYUMedML/BrainSeg/blob/master/plots/Left-Putamen_627549_143_0_1_2.pdf), [Caudate](https://github.com/NYUMedML/BrainSeg/blob/master/plots/Right-Caudate_194443_137_0_1_2.pdf), [Hippocampus](https://github.com/NYUMedML/BrainSeg/blob/master/plots/Right-Hippocampus_894774_108_0_1_2.pdf) and [Insula](https://github.com/NYUMedML/BrainSeg/blob/master/plots/ctx-lh-insula_147030_138_0_1_2.pdf) can be seen here.
 In all the images, prediction 1 = Freesurfer, Prediction 2 = Non-Finetuned Dense Unet, Prediction 3 = Finetuned Dense Unet.

-It could be seen that Freesurfer often make errors in determining the accurate boundaries whereas the deep learning based models have natural looking ROIs with more accurate boundaries.
+It could be seen that Freesurfer often make errors in determining the accurate boundaries whereas the deep learning based models have natural looking ROIs with accurate boundaries.

 ## Contact
 If you have any questions regarding the code, please contact ark576[at]nyu.edu or raise an issue on the github repo.